vendia/blog/posts/2022-02-03-lean-app-part-4.md

 In [Part 3 ](vendia.net/blog/lean-app-part-3)of[ this series](vendia.net/blog/lean-app) we covered what infrastructure needs to do automatically and without impacting developers or operators.
 This post focuses on how we can shift away from undifferentiated work and “flip the iceberg” of IT innovation.

-## The lean App goal: “Flip the IT iceberg”
+## The lean app goal: “Flip the IT iceberg”

 Every company talks about innovating to serve customers.
 Every developer wants to spend their time on the activities and outcomes that matter, not pointless, repetitive drudgery.
-And yet, modern application development across every country and industry sector is dominated by undifferentiated activities.  \
+And yet, modern application development across every country and industry sector is dominated by undifferentiated activities.

 What would it take to “flip the iceberg” – to get to a place where 90% or more of a team’s time, energy, and infrastructure spend goes towards innovation and competitive differentiation, and less than 10% is spent on babysitting infrastructure, repetitive development and deployment tasks, and other undifferentiated heavy lifting?